 - Large and in Charge: Averted, though he is the biggest of the group, he is in fact the last-in-command of the four, being the first person to hold onto Sasuke's barrel.

 - Life Energy: He can eat chakra to regain strength.

 - Mighty Glacier: Though the physically strongest member of the group, he is also the slowest.
 This is one of the reasons why he is considered by the rest of the Sound Four to be their weakest member.

 - One-Winged Angel: Becomes even bigger, grows more hair, has his skin turn red, and grows wart-like protuberances, causing him to resemble an ogre.

-- Power Makes Your Hair Grow: The second stage of his cursed seal.
+- Power Makes Your Hair Grow: The second stage of his Cursed Seal.

 - Stout Strength: He's stronger than his teammates in terms of brute strength.
-He's stronger than Choji's mountain form enough to lift it, but is below Choji's butterfly mode.
+He's stronger than Choji's mountain form enough to lift it but is below Choji's butterfly mode.

 - Super Strength: Already pretty strong considering he can lift massive boulders made from the ground beneath him.
-He is able to lift a giant Choji in his second stage of his cursed seal.
+He is able to lift a giant Choji in the second stage of his cursed seal.